Connect with us

 League One

-Cole Stockton’s 16th league goal of the season gave Morecambe an early lead against Wigan, but goals from Will Keane and Stephen Humphrys either side of half-time elevated the Latics into an automatic promotion spot with a 2-1 win.
+Cole Stockton’s 16th league goal of the season gave an early lead against Wigan, but goals from Will Keane and Stephen Humphrys either side of half-time elevated the Latics into an automatic promotion spot with a 2-1 win.
 The win means the Latics are now unbeaten in 16 matches.

-Doncaster remain bottom after a 3-1 loss at Cambridge.
+remain bottom after a 3-1 loss at Cambridge.
 Harvey Knibbs got the opener for the hosts after finishing off a clinical counter-attack and Harrison Dunk scored his first goal for 140 matches to make it 2-0.
-Joe Dodoo halved the lead before Sam Smith made the points safe in the third minute of stoppage time.
+Joe Dodoo halved the lead before Sam made the points safe in the third minute of stoppage time.

-AFC Wimbledon and Portsmouth played out a goalless draw.
+and played out a goalless draw.

 League Two